 Variable Array dimensions and description

 MYMS (1:NUMP)

-Ordered list of the zonal wave numbers $m$ on a given "W" set.
+Ordered list of the zonal wave numbers m on a given

+"W" set.

 MYSETW Scalar

 Which "W" set (spectral waves) this processor is in

 (1NPRTRW)

 NASMO (1:NSMAX)

-Address in spectral array of a given zonal wave number $m$ .
-For each "W" set, only the subset (NUMP) of wave numbers on that "W" set are defined.
+Address in spectral array of a given zonal wave number m .

+For each "W" set, only the subset (NUMP) of wave

+numbers on that "W" set are defined.

 NPROCM (1:NSMAX)

-Gives process which is responsible for Legendre transforms, NMI and spectral space calculations for a given zonal wave number $m$ .
+Gives process which is responsible for Legendre transforms,

+NMI and spectral space calculations for a given zonal wave

+Marra number m .

-NSPEC Scalar
+NSPEC Scalar N. I. C. I.

-Number of real spectral coefficients on this "W" set.
+марнао Number of real spectral coefficients on this "W" set.

 NSPEC2 Scalar

 Number of complex spectral coefficients on this "W" set.

-(This is simply 2NSPEC)
+NSPEC2MX (This is simply 2NSPEC) Scalar

-NSPEC2MX Scalar
+NSPEC2MX

 Maximum number of complex spectral coefficients over the "W" sets.

-NUMP Scalar
+NUMP W sets.
+Scalar

-Number of spectral wave numbers on this "W" set.
+NOTIF Number of spectral wave numbers on this "W" set.

 NUMPP (1:NPRTRW)

-Number of spectral wave numbers on a given "W" set.
+NOTIFF Number of spectral wave numbers on a given "W" set.

+11 anibor of specular wave numbers on a given www.